pheymann/artie/README.md

   select('tag, p).nextSet(10) // set of elements of maximum size 10
 ```

-If you try to access a provider which isn't part of `p` the compile will tell you.
+If you try to access a provider which isn't part of `p` the compiler will tell you.

 ### Request Builder
 You can create: